rdacomp/CollapseOS/apps/zasm/README.md

 ends at the end of an included file.

 There an important limitation with includes: only one level of includes is allowed.
-An included file cannot have an `#inc` directive.
+An included file cannot have an `.inc` directive.

 ## Directives